zilola08/social-network/README.md

 - .env file in the client folder with these specified variables:
   - REACT_APP_API_URL = 'http://localhost:YOUR_PORT_NUMBER_FOR_CLIENT'

-3) Run "npm run dev" in the app folder to start all servers.
+3) Run "npm run dev" in the app folder to start all servers concurrently and start the app.